badconduct/gemini-98-proxy-client/README.md

     # Your Gemini API key from Google AI Studio.
     API_KEY=your-gemini-api-key-goes-here

-    # A long, random string for session security.
-Generate one easily online.
+    # A long, random string used to sign session cookies for security.
+    # This prevents users from tampering with their session data.
+    # Generate one easily online or with a password manager.
     SESSION_SECRET=a-very-long-and-random-string-for-better-security

+    # --- Network Settings (Optional, but recommended for deployment) ---
+    # The IP address the server will listen on.
+    # 'localhost' (default) is for local access only.
+    # '0.0.0.0' is required for Docker or most public hosting platforms.
+    HOST=localhost

+    # The port the server will run on.
+    # Default is 3000.
+Many hosting services will set this automatically.
+    PORT=3000

     # --- Convenience Settings (Optional) ---
     # Set this to your local UTC offset to ensure AI schedules are correct.